 A time-honored (but sometimes overlooked) way to get the most up-to-date information and advice is to talk to other climbers, particularly those who’ve climbed where you’re going and go there often.
 Getting in touch with other climbers outside your crew is more than a great way to make new climbing friends – it gets you a first-hand look at how locals and more experienced climbers are handling situations or access issues.
 One way to connect with locals is to give back to the community, like volunteering for events such as trail maintenance days or clean-ups.
 You not only meeting new people at these events, but you also take part in a climbing community effort to maintain access for the future.
 If climbers leave everywhere they go in a better state than they how they found it, we’re more likely to have years and years more access to the beautiful places we love going to climb.

 Now that you’re up-to-speed on the issues related to your destination, you’ll need to figure out what you want to climb.
-Next time we’ll talk about picking goal routes, planning your days of climbing, and getting stoked for your trip.
-See you then!
+Up next: How To Navigate The Crag, Part 4: What To Climb.

 By Chris Rooney, a writer and climber based in Chicago, IL.

 Photos courtesy of Daria Taylor.
 Follow her @dariaxtaylor.